Fieldwork is perhaps the most eagerly and anxiously anticipated part of social work education programmes.

 Q. Should I look for my own fieldwork placement?

-No. Sociology, Gender and Social Work have fieldwork staff whose primary responsibility is to manage all aspects of the fieldwork programme.
+No. We have fieldwork staff whose primary responsibility is to manage all aspects of the fieldwork programme.
 You will have a member of the fieldwork team who will work with you in the selection of an appropriate agency.
 It is the staff member’s task to arrange a placement for you with one of the many agencies with which we work, based on agency needs, your interests, and the goals of the programme.
 You must not look for a placement on your own unless prior agreement is arranged with the fieldwork co-ordinator.